tgetgood/canvas-demos/README.md

 ## Play

-Set `canvas-demos.core/main` to the `draw!` or `start!` function from any of the namespaces in the `canvas-demos.examples` and figwheel will load the new demo as soon as it compiles.
+Look in the `canvas-demos.examples` ns for an index of the demos.
+Run `canvas-demos.examples/switch` with the key to the example you want to set it running.

-Play around with the code defining the picture to see how the drawing works, add new types of shapes, or anything you want.
+Now go ahead and play around with the code defining the picture to see how the drawing works, add new types of shapes, or anything you want.

 ## References